Latest Mass Layoffs: Detailed List & Reporting of Notable Company Cutbacks

 • Beachbody layoffs: 10% of workforce laid off (January, 2022)

-What other companies had mass layoffs last year?
+What other companies had mass layoffs in 2022?

 Although not technically a “mass” layoff (more than 1/3 of the company or more than 500 employees laid off in 30-days) the following companies have seen large layoffs in 2022: